 Maximum number of cervical cancer cases are caused by human papillomavirus (HPV) transmitted through sex.
 Asymptomatically (Parkin & Bray, 2006).
 This is the same virus that causes genital warts.
-Some women are (known or unknown to them) actual importunate carriers of these viral infections and they are at risk for progression to the pre-cancer stage, cancer in uteri and also, to a low degree, vulva, vaginal and anal cancers (Trottier and Franco, 2006).
+Some women are (known or unknown to them) carriers of these viral infections and they are at risk for progression to the pre-cancer stage, cancer in uteri and also, to a low degree, vulva, vaginal and anal cancers (Trottier and Franco, 2006).

-About 100 different strains of HPV exits.
+About 100 different strains of HPV in existence.
 The two types that most commonly causes cancer are HPV-16 and HPV-18.
 Progression of HPV lesions to cervical cancer usually takes 15 to 20 years before manifesting as symptoms of cervical cancer.
 It can take only 5 to 10 years in women with weakened immune systems, as in HIV.
 The main factor in development is the capacity of the Human Papilloma Virus to elude the immune system as well as create an unrelenting infection.

-The pre-cancerous stages and invasive cancer are caused by the high risk type (hrHPV).
+The pre-cancerous stages and invasive cancer are caused by the high risk type (hr-HPV).
 The hr-HPV types have been isolated in about 9.7% of all cases of cervical carcinomas (Franco et al., 1999).
 Most women (80%) often contract HPV infection at a point in their life (Munoz et al., 2003).
 The transforming and immortalization of cells in cervical cancer are caused by the protein products of the early Human Papilloma Virus genes 6 and 7 (E6 and E7).
-More often there is an interaction between the central molecule in the control of the cell cycle and the viral proteins E6 and E7.
-The proteins of Human Papilloma Virus E6 prevent the p53 mediated DNA repair and the caspasemediated cell death response by binding and stirring up the p53 degradation, this therefore enhances the progression of cancerous (tumour) cells.
+The proteins of Human Papilloma Virus E6 prevent the p53 mediated DNA repair and the caspase-mediated cell death response by binding and stirring up the p53 degradation, this therefore enhances the progression of cancerous (tumour) cells.
 This process is estimated to be the most important event the carcinogenesis associated with Human Papilloma Virus (Scheffner et al., 1990).